r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ## INTRO
-                                 'writing a linux post module from scratch' Metasploit modules are writting in ruby.
+                                 'writting a linux post module from scratch' Metasploit modules are writting in ruby.
 Even if you don’t know alot about ruby, you should still be able to write a metasploit linux post module based on this tutorial!